jamiecoleman92/katacoda-scenarios/kubeconfig/step7.md

 `kubectl get --watch pods`{{execute}}

 You should eventually see the status of **Ready** for the two services.
+Press `Ctrl-C` to exit the terminal command.

 Call the updated system service and check the headers using the curl command: